eklarlund/IDASH/README.md

        <3rd node IP> 	<4th node IP> 		<node number>”
 Upload and Searching

--To upload, run upload.cpp, with the log file and node number as inputs
+-To upload, run upload.cpp, with the log file and node number as inputs.
+The result is printed to the screen, and written to the file results.txt.
 	-run as “./upload  <log file>  <node number>”
 	-example “./upload 	../Data/training1.txt 	1”
 -To search, run searchLog.cpp, with the directory of the chain (which should be “node<node number>”, in the directory setup.sh was ran in) followed by the search parameters in the format “<field>=<value>” (for example user=10)